LEARNEST: LEARNing Enhanced Model-based State ESTimation for Robots using Knowledge-based Neural Ordinary Differential

 \section{CONCLUSION AND FUTURE WORK}

-In this work, we present LEARNEST, a versatile framework in which we learn and integrate a knowledge-based, data-driven KNODE model into two state estimation algorithms, MHE and UKF.
-Simulation results and experiments with real-world data across various applications show that the KNODE-MHE and KNODE-UKF algorithms outperform their non-learning counterparts.
+In this work, we present LEARNEST, a versatile framework in which we learn and integrate a knowledge-based, data-driven KNODE model into two state estimation algorithms.
+Simulation results and experiments with real-world data across various applications show that the proposed algorithms outperform their non-learning counterparts.
 This demonstrates the effectiveness of LEARNEST and validates the accuracy of the learning-enhanced state estimation algorithms.
 In future work, we plan to apply this framework on other model-based state estimation algorithms such as the particle filter.